Greece Moments Greece Moments

 Gorgeous beaches in Samos North

 At least as beautiful is the adjoining Tsamadou Beach.
-Here, too, there is a lot going on in the season and the pebble beach is eagerly cultivated.
+Here too, things get lively during the season and the pebble beach is well frequented.
 There is also a section where nudism is tolerated.

 #6 Stopover in Mytilene

 Inland, between Kokkari and Pythagorio, lies the village of Mytilene, which was once founded by inhabitants of the island of Lesbos.
-The third largest settlement of Samos has about 2,000 inhabitants and has so far been rather little developed for tourism.
+The third largest settlement on Samos has about 2,000 inhabitants and has so far remained largely undeveloped for tourism.

 mytilini samos griechenland